 And the best part is, you don’t need a full rack of dumbbells taking up space in your home.
 You’ll need two sets, which means four dumbbells in total – two lighter and two heavier sets.

-Here are some recommendations for the dumbbells you need, and it depends on your experience and strength:
+Here are some recommendations for the dumbbells you need (and you really only need two sets), and it depends on your experience and strength:

 - Beginner: 5# and 10# dumbbells

 - Advanced: 15# and 30# dumbbells